Work Opportunity Tax Credit

 After the required certification (Form 8850) is secured, tax-exempt employers claim the credit against the employer social security tax by separately filing Form 5884-C, Work Opportunity Credit for Qualified Tax-Exempt Organizations Hiring Qualified Veterans (PDF).

-File Form 5884-C after filing the related employment tax return for the employment tax period for which the credit is claimed.
-It is recommended that qualified tax-exempt employers not reduce their required deposits in anticipation of any credit.
+File Form 5884-C after filing the related employment tax return for the period that the credit is claimed.
+The IRS recommends that qualified tax-exempt employers do not reduce their required deposits in anticipation of any credit.
 The credit will not affect the employer’s Social Security tax liability reported on the organization’s employment tax return.